TFJamin/FactorioTAS/README.md

 The list that follows is an outline of the tools planned/currently implemented:

-Rewind - Snapshot every n ticks, also remember last n ticks for smoother short rewinds
+Reqind - Snapshot every n ticks, also remember last n ticks for smoother short rollbacks s

 Realtime Input Editing - Piano roll type input list, editable mid-game